jic-dtool/jic-dtool.github.io/_drafts/useful-links.md

 ---
 layout: post
-title: Useful data management links
+title: Data management resources and reading
 category: resources
 image: /assets/images/placeholders/books-small.jpg
 ---

-Links to useful external sources on data management with brief summaries.
+Need to learn more about data management?
+Here is a list of useful reading material with brief summaries to help steer you towards those relevant to you.
+The resources have been classified into three categories: practical advice, principles, and implementations.

 ### Practical advice

 - [Ten Simple Rules for Creating a Good Data Management Plan](https://doi.org/10.1371/journal.pcbi.1004525)
   <br />
-  Article by William K. Michener published in PLOS Computational Biology describing how to write a good data management plan putting the steps into the context of the data life cycle. .
+  Article by William K. Michener published in PLOS Computational Biology describing how to write a good data management plan in ten simple rules.
+  Each of the rules placed in the context of the data life cycle.
 - [Ten Simple Rules for Digital Data Storage](https://doi.org/10.1371/journal.pcbi.1005097)
   <br />
   Article by Edmund M. Hart et al. published in PLOS Computational Biology